Paris Musee des Archives Nationales museum

 Other items on display include a King Louis XV desk where the French historian Jules Michelet once sat at working, and it was him who first came up with the term renaissance, during his writings of the history of France.

-So as you can tell, the Musee des Archives Nationales is a fascinating and unusual museum, which provides people with a different perspective on the history of Paris and France through the centuries with a rich collection.
+So as you can tell, the Paris Musee des Archives Nationales museum is a fascinating and unusual museum, which provides people with a different perspective on the history of Paris and France through the centuries with a rich collection.
 And many documents are presented for temporary exhibitions on specific themes, and may even include letters from people such as Danton, Robespierre, Napoleon Bonaparte, etc.

-Visiting the Musee des Archives Nationales Museum
+Visiting the Paris Musee des Archives Nationales museum

 The normal cost of entry is €3 as of 2014, yet there is a discount down to €2 for those aged over 65 or the disabled, but it is completely free for all people under the age of 18 or 26 if an EU citizen, plus it is completely free to enter on the first Sunday of each month.